strvcom/atlas.js/packages/application/README.md

-# @strv/application
+# @theframework/application

-The core component of @strv/framework.
+The core component of @theframework.
 This is where all components meet.

 ## License